makersacademy/airport_challenge/README.md

 - plane changes state to :landed after it lands

   - to prevent message ot taking off is flying or landing if it is not flying
+  - check that the airport gives command to planes in its hangar only

 ## Weather class